lvunie/piwik_research/note/userAdmin.md

 5. Other website setting option
 6. "user" associate "website", with permission to view data, information
 7.  ...more?

-**Attention: when there is new website added to piwik tracking, need to generate tracking code for new website

 ##[Key notes]:
 The function of this project should include:

 1. Access piwik database to add or modify the correspond table (Database management)
 2. Call related piwik API to get/set data.   *Call piwik API (http://developer.piwik.org/guides/querying-the-reporting-api)
+3. when there is new website added to piwik tracking, need to generate tracking code for new website
-3. more....
+4. more....

-##[Piwik API call]
+##[Piwik API reference]

 **following modal/API might be use in the project: